How to Attach a Door Knocker Without Screws

 Use a Different Type of Adhesive

 It’s important to monitor your door knocker periodically, especially during extreme weather, such as in the winter when temperatures can drop.
 This will ensure the adhesive is still secure and your door knocker remains firmly in place.
-You can reapply more if you notice any loose spots or it seems like the adhesive is weakening.
+You can reapply more if you notice any loose spots or if it seems like the adhesive is weakening.
+It’s always better to be proactive and check on your door knocker instead of waiting for it to fall off.
+It could cause damage to your door or wall.

 Installing Your New Door Knocker

 Congratulations on completing this project – it is now in the bag!
-We hope you find success with any other home improvement projects.
+We hope you are successful with any other home improvement projects.
 Good luck!

 Using a Glue Gun